Theistic Evolution

 Deism.
 There is another view that allows God in the picture.
 It says that God created the universe and then stepped back and let things run on their own.
 Evolution by random chance then took over and became the mechanism by which lifeforms came into being.
 This view is called deism.
 While it is a possible view, it certainly is not Christian.
 The Christian God not only created the universe, but specifically created all life.
 Further, God is not only creator, but sustainer of the world as well.
 There is a further philosophical problem with deism that has led many theists who have studied philosophy to discard it.
 The problem is that under deism whatever is, is right.
 In other words, if God allows all events to happen, how can one say that any event or choice is wrong?
 Thus ethics has no meaning.

 We might call this view "Deistic Evolution."
-And it seems that there are at least a couple of version of it, which can label DE-1 and DE-2.
+And it seems that there are at least a couple of versions of it, which can label DE-1 and DE-2.
 Here is how they might look:

 DE-1.
 God's only role is that of creating the universe.